28.8 C

 🧩 3.
 Provide Mental Enrichment

 Just as we solve puzzles to keep our brains active, pets need mental challenges to stay sharp.
-Dogs and cats enjoy puzzle feeders, interactive toys, and tasks that encourage problem-solving.
+Both dogs and cats enjoy interactive toys, puzzle feeders, and activities that require them to solve problems.

 Examples of pet enrichment activities include: